icstechsales/think2019lab-domino-nodejs/_docs/ex1/ex1b.md

     ![](../images/ex1b/results-with-fields.jpg)

-    Note that the `LastName` field is returned, even though we put the name all in lower case. **The API is not case sensitive** when it comes to the names of the fields, so `LastName` and `lastname` will both work, and the JSON which is returned will use the case you specify.
+    Note that data from the `LastName` field is returned, even though we put the name all in lower case. **The API is not case sensitive** when it comes to the names of the fields, so `LastName` and `lastname` will both work, and the JSON which is returned will use the case you specify.